What Durable Medical Equipment is Covered by Medicare?

 Medicare only covers DME if you get it from a supplier enrolled in Medicare.
 This means that the supplier has been approved by Medicare and has a Medicare supplier number.
 When you contact a supplier, be sure to ask whether they agree to accept the Medicare-approved amount as full payment.

-Additionally, some Medicare Advantage plans offer extra benefits bundled with Part B to help cover DME.
-Compare Plans or speak with a licensed agent to help get a plan fit for you.
+Additionally, some Medicare Advantage plans (part c) offer extra benefits bundled with your Part A and Part B to help cover DME.
+They also often also bundle your Part D drug plan, being a comprehensive option.
+Compare Plans or speak with a licensed agent to help get Medicare coverage fit for you.

 Read more below about which DME is covered, which is not, and what your costs will be.